 - Let the solution stand for about five to 10 minutes before scrubbing with a soft-bristled brush.
 Don’t forget to scrub in the direction of the texture and then diagonally to dislodge embedded dirt and grime

-- Rinse the tiles thoroughly to get rid of the cleaning solution
+- Rinse the Outdoor Porcelain Tile thoroughly to get rid of the cleaning solution

 - If the pavers are subject to high foot traffic, it is advisable to wet mop the tiles several times a day to prevent them from looking grubby.
 You would also need to wash the surface at least once a day to maintain the look and feel.